dheerajthota0531/CLI_CHAT_AGENT/README.md

 A minimal CLI chat agent that streams responses from a local Ollama model (gemma3:12b).

-Built to learn how to make an LLM API call from Rust.

 ## How this was built (step by step)

 ### 1. Scaffold the project